OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

 Add Custom Keys
 ---------------

-Default SSH keys for ``oneadmin`` located in ``/var/lib/one/.ssh`` are automatically loaded on the start of SSH Authentication Agent service.
+Default SSH keys for ``oneadmin`` located in ``/var/lib/one/.ssh`` are automatically loaded when SSH Authentication Agent service starts.
 Check the manual page of ``ssh-add`` (``man 1 ssh-add``) to a see complete list of preloaded files on your platform.

-To include any additional keys from non-standard locations or add keys interactively (e.g, if the key is encrypted on the filesystem), first ensure the agent service is running, set the environment variable ``SSH_AUTH_SOCK`` with a path to agent socket to ``/var/run/one/ssh-agent.sock`` and use the ``ssh-add`` command with a path to your custom key as an argument.
+To include any additional keys from non-standard locations or to add keys interactively (e.g, if the key is encrypted on the filesystem), first ensure the agent service is running, set the environment variable ``SSH_AUTH_SOCK`` with a path to agent socket to ``/var/run/one/ssh-agent.sock`` and use the ``ssh-add`` command with a path to your custom key as an argument.
 For example:

 .. prompt:: bash $ auto